Eclipse Stars

 To spice up the photo a bit for Instagram I added in stars around the photo.

-For photographing the eclipse I used my Canon 100mm Macro lens which was a mistake since I could zoom in that much.
-After the eclipse I picked up a cheap 300mm lens for occasions like this next time.
+For photographing the eclipse I used my Canon 100mm Macro lens which was a mistake since I couldn’t zoom in that much to fill the frame of my photo.
+After the eclipse I picked up a cheap 300mm EF lens for occasions like this next time.

 Leave a Comment